Land of Bears and Golden Light

 Participants arrive in Whitehorse the day before the tour date and spend the first night at the hotel (included), to rest from the journey and prepare for the adventure.

-Day 1 – Departure to the wild heart of the Yukon
+Day 2 – Departure for the wild heart of the Yukon

 Included